Manage stop word rules

 • A user searches for:

-If how is a stop word, because it’s an argument of the NEAR operator, it will be kept to return items containing both how and export occurring within ten terms from each other.
+The word how has been set as a stop word.
+However, since it’s an argument of the NEAR operator, it will be kept to return items containing both how and export within ten words from each other.

 • A user searches for: